dynamiqs/dynamiqs/docs/tutorials/batching-simulations.md

 # Batching simulations

-Batching can be used to **run multiple independent simulations simultaneously**, and can dramatically speedup simulations, especially on GPU/TPUs.
+Batching can be used to **run multiple independent simulations simultaneously**, and can dramatically speedup simulations, especially on GPUs.
 In this tutorial, we explain how to batch quantum simulations in dynamiqs.

 ```python
 import dynamiqs as dq